davetang/learning_singularity/README.md

 ### Images

 Singularity images are created using a `Singularity` file similar to a `Dockerfile` but using a different syntax.
+See [Singularity Definition file versus Dockerfile](https://docs.sylabs.io/guides/3.7/user-guide/singularity_and_docker.html#singularity-definition-file-vs-dockerfile).

 ```singularity
 Bootstrap: docker